upsydedown/GrammarcheckApp.github.io/README.md

 # GrammarcheckApp.github.io
-A WebApp to check and correct grammar for English Language.
+This App ensures your English writing is mistake-free.
+Paste your text or start typing below to check for grammar, spelling, and punctuation errors.